Video: Types of 100% VA Disability Ratings

 Nick: VA will assign the initial total rating in service and then schedule a review examination within a year of discharge to determine what the current and ongoing severity of the condition is.
 The next one is based off of the period of hospitalization.
 If a Veteran is hospitalized for a period of 21 days or more due to service-connected disabilities, they’ll be assigned the 100% rating throughout the period of hospitalization through to the date of discharge.
 There is one special case where if a Veteran is hospitalized for 6 months or more due to a psychological disability they’ll continue the total rating, indefinitely, following the period of hospitalization until they schedule a review exam in 6 months and then they’ll determine what the proper rating for the condition will be from there and then the last one are convalescence ratings.
 That means they are the ones that I referenced a bit earlier–

 Nick: Where a Veteran undergoes either op-surgery or suffers injury that requires the use of a cast and those are considered to be totally disabling and the 100% rating will similarly be assigned for at least the period that the Veteran’s hospitalized for the condition but certain things have additional periods of convalescence built into the rating schedule.
-One common example is a knee replacement where a Veteran will undergo a knee replacement and they’ll be assigned a 100% rating for a year following the surgery–
+One common example is a knee replacement where a Veteran will undergo a knee replacement and they’ll be assigned a 100% rating for 4 months following the surgery–

 Nick: And if severe residuals continue that can be extended if you requested.